utah-MFDA/h.r.3.3_pdk/README.md

 The OpenMFDA flow uses Xyce as the simulation tool to verify the flow, pressure and chemical concentration.
 In the library components are developed with both fluid ports and chemical concentration ports as seperate existing ports.
-One can develop using the provided fluid_dynamics disiplines in this tool with the access variables P and Qfl, for pressure and flow rate respectively.
+One can develop using the provided `fluidDynamics` discipline in this tool with the access variables P and Qfl, for pressure and flow rate respectively.
 The components are to be developed as 1-dimension representations of the component they are trying to capature.
 We adopt a similar paradigm as